jsbisht/aws-developer-associate/ec2-plus.md

 - Each has their own power supply and networking hardware.
 - Useful for creating several mirrors of an application.

-**NOTE**: Limits 7 instances per AZ.
+> Limits 7 instances per AZ.
 This cannot be increased.
 Dedicated instance or host are not supported in this setup.

 ---